 Breakfast Buffets

 Morning sessions are usually accompanied by breakfast buffets.
-These offer a range of options from pastries and fruits to eggs and bacon.
+The menu of the breakfast dishes for conference includes pastries and fruits to eggs and bacon.
 They’re designed for quick, efficient dining, ensuring attendees start their day energized.
 Health-conscious options like yogurt and granola are often available too.

 Coffee Breaks